 - Helicopter from Reykjavík (from 1.180€)

-- Flight from lake Mývatn (from 250€) Most popular: Recommended
+- Flight from lake Mývatn (from 250€) Most popular: Recommended and provided by Landmannalaugar Tours

 - Super Jeep Tour from lake Mývatn (from 220€)